uPVC-Net: A Universal Premature Ventricular Contraction Detection Deep Learning Algorithm: Discussion

 Further improvements to the model could be achieved by performing a thorough hyperparameter search over window size used for the initial ECG strip segmentation step or the batch size used.
 Replacing the GRU with a simpler RNN architecture may further improve since the current context length is relatively short, and the added complexity of GRUs may be unnecessary.
 This could further reduce the size of the model and computational cost.
 Additionally, temporal and cross-frequency attention mechanisms over the filterbank sequences may enhance pattern recognition capabilities.
 Another existing perspective for improvement is the usage of ECG foundation models \cite{coppola_hubert-ecg_2024,li_electrocardiogram_2024} which have shown interesting results in boosting various ECG tasks.
 Error analysis reveals certain types of beats - namely fusion beats ($F$) and ventricular escape beats ($E$) - are prone for misclassification, suggesting augmenting these specific beats may further improve performance.
 Finally, inline with both the current work and the work of Zvuloni et al. \cite{eran_multisource_2025}, increasing the number of source domains may be key to enhancing OOD-GP.

 Our research has several important limitations.
 First, it includes a limited number of independent datasets (n=4), which inherently restricts the geographical diversity and ethnic representation of the study population.
+Thus, future studies should aim to include populations from Africa, South and Southeast Asia, Latin America, the Middle East, and Oceania.
 Second, we relied on reference beat locations to segment and classify each beat.
 Some of these datasets have been curated, meaning that any beat misdetections by the QRS detector may have been manually corrected.
 As a result-similar to other studies-our findings may be slightly inflated.
 However, given the high accuracy\cite{llamedo_qrs_nodate} of modern beat detection algorithms, we expect this effect to be minimal.
+Moreover, alternative deep learning architectures, particularly modern transformer-based models, could be evaluated and benchmarked.
+We also note that beat annotations across the different datasets were performed by different annotators, which may introduce inconsistencies due to varying criteria or levels of expertise.
+Additionally, the robustness of uPVC-Net under varying levels of noise remains to be systematically evaluated.
+Finally, beyond the error analysis conducted in our study, it would be valuable to further investigate whether misclassifications of abnormal beats such as F or E are isolated or sequential, and whether they occur during arrhythmic events.